mparticle-integrations/mparticle-javascript-integration-example/README.md

 2. Run `npm install` to install dependencies.
 3. Run `KIT=YOURKITNAME npm run watch` to watch files in the `src/` folder, and automatically build your kit to `dist/YOURKITNAME-Kit.js`.
 Your kit will continuously build as your save your edits.
 4. Following examples such as [Optimizely](https://github.com/mparticle-integrations/mparticle-javascript-integration-optimizely), edit files in `src/`.
+5. In test/index.html, change build/XYZ-Kit.js to build/NameOfYourKit-Kit.js where noted.
-5. As you map mParticle's methods to your own in `src/`, stub your SDK methods and create tests in `test/tests.js`.
+6. As you map mParticle's methods to your own in `src/`, stub your SDK methods and create tests in `test/tests.js`.
-6. Submit a pull request to this repo.
+7. Submit a pull request to this repo.
 A developer from mParticle will review it and once complete, we will help provide you with a repo for your integration.

 ## Support